Pioreactor/docs.pioreactor/user-guide/02-Experiment basics/02-prepare-vial-for-cultures.md

 #### Choosing a volume for your culture

-We suggest using between **10ml to 15ml** volume of liquid in the vial.
+We suggest using between **8ml to 15ml** volume of liquid in the vial.

 :::tip
 Some things to consider when selecting a volume: a lower volume will provide more aeration per mL since the liquid-air interface is fixed.
-A lower volume will also be more responsive to changes in temperature.
-But too low and a vortex may start interfering with the Pioreactor's optical system.
+A lower volume will also be more responsive to changes in temperature, and be able to achieve a higher maximum temperature.
+But too low and the vortex caused by stirring may start interfering with the Pioreactor's optical system (a lower RPM can fix this though).
 :::

 #### Position of tubes in cap